zhaoyiwanzy/co-game-designer/co_game_designer_agent_specs/architecture/lead_designer_orchestrator.md

 ## Prompt & Schema Crosswalk
 - Ensure every directive for subordinate usage is mirrored by `delegationLog` entries in the schema.
-- Require the dossier sections (mission recap, synergy plan, balance plan, validation plan) that map to `designSummary`, `synergyPlan`, `balancePlan`, `validationHooks`, and `jokerSpec` fields.
+- Require the dossier sections (mission recap, synergy plan, balance plan, validation plan).
+  Map them to `designSummary`, `synergyPlan`, `balancePlan`, `validationHooks`, and `jokerSpec` fields.
 - Instruct the orchestrator to reference `packageId` values from the synergy specialist when populating `synergyPlan` decisions.
-- Explicitly mention risk tracking in the prompt so the `openRisks` array is always considered.
+- Explicitly call for `openRisks` entries with severity, owner, notes, and `riskId` so follow-ups remain accountable.

 ## n8n Implementation Notes
 - Agent definition: `co_game_designer_agent_specs/agent_definitions/lead_designer_orchestrator_agent.json`.
+- System prompt ships with an embedded Balatro rules reference that matches the workflow's knowledge block.
 - `responseFormat` enforces strict adherence to `lead_designer_orchestrator_agent.json`.
 - `delegateAgents` field mirrors runtime calls to synergy and balance specialists for orchestration tooling.